Skip to main content

 Weekend CDL Classes Near You in Texas

 Weekend and evening CDL programs are available in most major Texas metros.
-With over 30,000 commercial driving jobs posted annually in Texas, the demand for trained drivers is consistent year-round — and schools offering flexible schedules are actively recruiting working adults near you.
+Because Texas employs more commercial truck drivers than any other state, schools that offer flexible schedules are actively recruiting working adults near you.
+Many are independent providers — see our guide to private CDL schools with evening or weekend schedules.
 Here’s where to look:

 Dallas–Fort Worth